 ST Express bus

-Sound Transit runs express buses on long-range, limited-stop routes serving major population and employment centers throughout the region.
-As light rail and bus rapid transit is built, ST Express bus service on those routes will be re-evaluated.
+ST Express buses run on long-range, limited-stop routes serving major population and employment centers throughout the region.
+ST Express routes are intended as interim services while we build new light rail and bus rapid transit.
+As those services expand, Sound Transit will periodically re-evaluate ST Express routes.

 Our ST Express bus fleet includes 40- and 60-foot buses running on diesel, hybrid power or natural gas.
 The fleet also includes 37 double-decker diesel buses operated on routes between Seattle and Snohomish County.
 Our partner agencies Pierce Transit, King County Metro and Community Transit operate ST Express service.